Community Outreach Programs

 Medical offices participating in the Physician Alliance Program receive education materials that include a home safety checklist and guide, tip-over straps, and a prescription pad.
 In addition, Charlie's House staff work directly with medical office staff to replenish supplies.

 Like our Physician Alliance Program, Charlie's House Community Alliance Program works with groups in the Kansas City community who provide services and programs to families and have opportunities to offer our resources to their clients.

-Charlie’s House works directly with community organization staff to determine the specific types of resources needed to better serve their clients, including safety devices.
-Groups like Headstart, Parents as Teachers, Great Circle, DCCCA, Samuel Rogers Clinics, and Operation Breakthrough are examples of the community groups we currently provide safety devices and education materials that they offer their clients.
+Charlie's House works directly with community organization staff to determine the resources needed to serve their clients, including better safety devices.
+Groups like Headstart, Parents as Teachers, Great Circle, DCCCA, Samuel U. Rodgers Health Center, and Operation Breakthrough are examples of the community groups we currently provide safety devices and education materials they offer their clients.

 New Parents Safety Initiative

 The New Parents Safety Initiative offers parents resources to help make their home safe for newborn to eight-month-old children.
 Our model focuses on educating new parents because of the high interest in learning how to best provide for their new child.

 The New Parents Safety Initiative is intended to augment other organizations' current curricula to integrate home safety education programming into an existing curriculum designed by other groups, i.e., health systems and community centers.
 The education format includes safety education resources highlighting injury and accident prevention tips for newborn children and distributing safety devices.